-One of the pre-conference offerings is our new Administrator Academy: Implementing School-wide Mindfulness for Well-Being, Equity & Inclusion.
-It is geared to school administrators and helpful for all members of a school's wellness team.
-An online version is also being offered 3 times a year.
+Implementing School-wide Mindfulness for Well-Being, Equity & Inclusion.
+It is geared to school administrators but helpful for all members of a school's wellness team.
+An online version is being offered 3 times a year.

 Visit Other Events page for information on other workshops and learning events throughout the year; online and nationwide.
 Some even provide discounts to our members.

 Chapters (communities of practice) are the heart of our mission and where inspired grassroots action happens.
 Our vision is to have free chapter meetings throughout each school year, happening all across the world, with educators supporting and mentoring each other as they implement holistic approaches to education at their schools.

 Please consider facilitating chapter meetings in your area!